Skip to main content

 Limitations

-Click here to learn more about the changes that would need to be made to existing C++ or Rust code for reuse in zkLLVM.
+Read the materials in the Best practices and limitations section to learn more about the changes that would need to be made to existing C++ or Rust code for reuse in zkLLVM.

 Compile the code into a circuit